About NorthLink WA

 The interchanges at and adjacent to Ellenbrook have been designed to accommodate predicted traffic to the year 2050, including all known planned development.
 The Promenade interchange will therefore provide sufficient capacity to serve Ellenbrook access to the new Tonkin Highway.
 The Stock Road location minimises the impact on the Twin Swamps Wildlife Sanctuary (adjacent to Warbrook Road), which has international significance and is covered by Environmental Protection Policy.

 How close is NorthLink WA to residential properties?

-In the Southern Section, the existing Tonkin Highway is being widened in the current road reserve.
-In the central section around Ellenbrook, the new road and intersections will be in the current road reserve, which abuts some properties.
+In the Southern Section, Tonkin Highway has been widened in the current road reserve.
+In the Central Section around Ellenbrook, the new road and intersections will be in the current road reserve, which borders some properties.

 The Perth Darwin National Highway corridor at Ellenbrook was established in 1994, before planning approval was given for the development of residential land east of the corridor.

 The original road reservation was identified to minimise environmental impacts, and the highway will be within this reservation.